BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_08.md

 Fall down the hole again, then proceed all the way through the barricade and back up the mountain.
 This time, take the ladder at the top.
 Exit to the Valor Cliffside.

 ### Valor Cliffside

+If we proceed without having saved Amber, we will get (+10 Renegade Points).

 Pick up hidden *HP Up* and *Blast Powder*.
 Head left to fight: